 - Develop an understanding what children’s behaviour might look like when they are overwhelmed by sensory information, and how this can sometimes look like negative behaviour.

 - Understand the best sensory based strategies for decreasing anxiety

 - Understand how we can break down tasks and create sensory social stories for reducing anxiety

 - Understand how to use the Just Right Kids Model of Self Regulation to be able to tell you when they are feeling anxious, and for knowing what may help to support your child.

-- Audio recording for view on demand following workshop.
+- Video recording for view on demand access.